ciprianna/06-23-foodz/README.markdown

 The program will also need a list of recipes.
 The table to store this will need to have a recipe, then a food-type associated with a given recipe, perhaps the amount of time it takes to make the recipe, and a way to list all foods needed to make this recipe.

-A food-type table will store possible categories of recipes.
+A recipe-types table will store possible categories of recipes.
+A categories table will store ids and names of food categories.

 ## "Should" Cases
 The program should be able to: